Everyday Nourishing Foods

 Indian style mixed dal tadka in a bowl

-Dal and rice is a comforting yet healthy meal for any day.
+Dal and rice is a comforting and filling meal for any day.
 Using this recipe, you can make both dal and rice in under 30 minutes and your lunch or dinner is sorted out for a busy day.

 Let's begin making dal tadka: